isomerpages/enterprisesg-sac-old/_services/0a-auditing-organisations-accreditation-services.md

 The primary objectives of Auditing Organisations Scheme are to

-* provide by means of assessment, the assurance that the professional practice by auditing organisations are in accordance with relevant criteria such as [CT 17](/files/documents/management-system-and-products-certification/CT-17-(1-October-2018).pdf){:target="_blank"}, regulatory requirements and relevant SAC documents;
+* provide by means of assessment, the assurance that the professional practice by auditing organisations are in accordance with relevant criteria such as [CT 17](/files/documents/management-system-and-products-certification/CT 17 (01 Jan 2020) - SAC Criteria for AO.pdf){:target="_blank"}, regulatory requirements and relevant SAC documents;
 * ensure that the auditing processes are carried out with professionalism and integrity;
 * build the capabilities of auditing organisations and auditors to meet regulatory requirements.
 <!-- COMMENT: The {:target="_blank"} syntax at the end of the Markdown document links is used to open the document in a new window tab -->